rezamarzban/TensorFlow-Node.js/README.md

-After coding TensorFlow in Python3 with TensorFlow module, And after coding it in Python2 with V8 engine and TensorFlow.js javascript module, And after coding in C++ with V8 engine and TensorFlow.js javascript module, The result was "C++ with V8 engine and TensorFlow.js javascript module" has most speed and less hardware resources usage.
+After coding TensorFlow in Python3 with TensorFlow module, And after coding it in Python2 with V8 engine and TensorFlow.js javascript module, And after coding it in C++ with V8 engine and TensorFlow.js javascript module, The result was "C++ with V8 engine and TensorFlow.js javascript module" has most speed and less hardware resources usage.

 Node.js is C++ with V8 engine: The V8 interface between C++ and JavaScript is used by the native code bindings that come with Node.